 Grammars are described using XML.
-The template that defines the XML that Eduction understands is contained in the file edk.dtd.
+The file edk.dtd contains the template that defines the XML that Eduction understands.
 When writing grammars for Eduction, Micro Focus recommends that you reference edk.dtd at the start of the XML grammar file using the include statement, and that you use a DTD-compatible XML authoring tool to eliminate syntax errors and save time.